NerdWalletOSS/epic-state-subscriptions/README.md

 # Epic State Subscriptions

-Epicly perform actions and side effects when paths like `store.x.y.z` changes in the Redux store using Redux-Observable.
+Epicly perform actions and side effects when `*.the.paths.you.care.about` change in the Redux store using RxJS streams.

 ## Installation